Nanboku-chō period: Centralization of power: 1379–1399

 One area of resistance after another fell to the Muromachi regime during the crucial decade of the 1360s.
 Powerful shugo lords like the Ouchi and the Yamana submitted themselves as semi-independent lords; Southern Court resistance became more futile as time passed.
 Militarily the regime was able to call upon the services of the shugo lords to attack one of their own colleagues in 1366, pointing to the increasing subordination of the shugo to shogunal control.
 Hand in hand with the creation of the kanrei council system and the increasing participation of the powerful shugo families in the bakufu bureaucracy as well as closer ties to the imperial court broadened the legitimate base of the regime.
 Development of the shogunal army, and the use of commercial/agrarian revenue and taxes by the regime also contributed to the stronger centralization of power by the shogun.

+As the Shogun tightened his control over Kyushu and the powerful Yamana clan, he turned his attention to dealing with the Southern Court.
+In 1392 Ashikaga Yoshimitsu persuaded the weakened Southern Court emperor Go-Kameyama to surrender the Imperial regalia in exchange for an agreement to alternate succession between the Northern and Southern lines.
+The Northern line reneged on the agreement in 1412 without any objections from the Shogun, and Go-Kameyama withdrew into solitary life before dying in 1424.

 However, geographically, the Muromachi regime was limited in scope, delegating its jurisdiction of the Kantō and Kyūshū areas to regional representatives, holding more or less direct control only over the central and western provinces of Honshū.
 For fifty years after Yoshimitsu's assumption of authority in 1379, the Muromachi regime entered its most powerful phase as the unrivaled government of Japan.

 The Ashikaga and the Imperial Court

 Under Yoshimitsu (f.
-1379–1408) who took the reins of power after the dismissal of Yoriyuki as kanrei, saw the maturation of architectural and cultural forms that have since characterized Japanese culture.
+1379–1408) who took the reins of power after the dismissal of Yoriyuki as kanrei, the architectural and cultural forms that have since characterised Japanese culture matured.
 His close association with the imperial court and its culture, and his patronage of the new arts helped to disseminate this culture to the military aristocracy and the shugo lords.
 This connection between the shōgun and the imperial court brought added prestige to both institutions, and gave the shōgun an aura of civil legitimacy and culture that the previous Kamakura regime had lacked and that was denied to the warriors.